zeroknowledgediscovery/zedwiki/methods/Work with pgfplot colorbars.md

 and hence the color bar has to have two scales.

 In this solution, we make a `groupplot` of two axis.
-We set the dimension of the axis to be 0 so that we only have colorbars.
+We set the dimension of the axis to be \\\(0\\\) so that we only have colorbars.
 We position the first color bar under its axis and the second one, above.
 And we position the two color bar so that they are touching each other.
-We remove the color bars original frames and by the end, we plot a frame surrounding both bars.
+We remove the color bars original frames and, by the end, we plot a frame surrounding both bars.
 ```
 \documentclass[tikz]{standalone}
 \usepackage{pgfplots}